populationtwo/camden-theme-documentation/docs/customization/sermons.md

 !> The Sermons functionality in this theme requires [Church Theme Content](https://wordpress.org/plugins/church-theme-content ":target=_blank") plugin.

-## People Page
+## Sermons Page
 The Sermons Page is a page that list all sermons.
-It is located under `/sermons` (http://yoursitedomain.com/people).
+It is located under `/sermons` (http://yoursitedomain.com/sermons).
 You don't need to create a new page for this.

 You can modify the Sermons Page options such as heading and subheading from the [Theme Options](/customization/theme-options) (__Theme Options__ > __Custom Post Type__ > __Sermons Page__).